darkwood-com/matyotools/README.md

   - **CS-Fixer** : Extends [PHP-CS-Fixer](http://cs.sensiolabs.org/) to format and beautify code.

+  - **Harvest** : This allow use  [harverst api](http://www.getharvest.com/api) to fill and send approval of weeks, rather than spending time to record daily tasks.

   - **SearchReplace** : This tool allows search and replace from input to output (file or stream).
 You can override the classes to customise your replacement rules.